awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

 You can also use the `git-remote-codecommit` Git add\-on or other methods of connecting and authenticating [supported by CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up.html)\.

-Also, make sure you have issued `cdk bootstrap`, as the Amazon S3 bucket in the bootstrap stack is required to deploy a Lambda function with the AWS CDK\.
+Also, make sure you have issued `cdk bootstrap aws://ACCOUNT-NUMBER/REGION`, as the Amazon S3 bucket in the bootstrap stack is required to deploy a Lambda function with the AWS CDK\.

 ## Setting up the project<a name="codepipeline_example.setup"></a>